 Desired conditions for key reaches include both short-term and long-term timeframes.
-The most important short-term desired conditions are to:
+Short-term desired conditions are to:

 - Maintain residual herbaceous vegetation along the greenline or streambank; - Minimize the annual impacts to seedling and sapling riparian woody species; and - Limit physical impacts to alterable streambanks and greenlines.